For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

 To check delivery cost add your plants to basket, then you can type your postcode in our Quick Delivery Price Check.

 Broad Leaved Lime, or, to give it its full botanical name, Tilia Platyphyllos, is a large, deciduous tree.
 Noted for its good constitution and attractive appearance, this versatile tree offers many choices for landscaping.
-As the specimens we offer are trained as multi-stem trees, Tilia Platyphyllos can be grown in cluster or as a focus of interest in the garden.

 Fresh green and heart-shaped, the foliage of this tree offers interest for the better part of the year.
 The leaves retain their beautiful dark green green colour until the autumn, when they turn a vibrant, bright yellow.
 The blossoms are also yellow, although a much paler shade.
 The flowers appear in the summer.
 Although they are not particularly showy, their strong, sweet scent is pleasing.
 Floriferous, fragrant display attracts beneficial pollinators through to autumn, when tiny, oval, hard fruits appear.